wangby511/System-Design-Architecture-and-Infra/design-web-crawler.md

 Seed URLs - We can give some beginning URLs where we can start.

 URL Frontier - FIFO queue, it also should prioritize which URLs remained to be crawled/downloaded.
 We can distribute our URL frontier into multiple servers and on each server we have multiple worker threads performing the crawling tasks.
+Front queue is maintained  by prioritizing and back queue is maintained by politeness selector, or we can replace the back queue with some type of rate limiters.

-HTML Downloader - it needs DNS resolver to translate URL to IP address.
+HTML Downloader/Fetcher - it needs DNS resolver to translate URL to IP address.

 Content Parser - parses HTML pages and checks/validates if it is malformed.

 Content Seen - checks if a HTML page/document is already stored/crawled before.
 Most are stored on disk (Content Storage) and the popular ones are in memory.
-We can calculate a 64-bit checksum (like MD5 or SHA) of every processed document and store it in a database.
+We can calculate a 64-bit checksum/fingerprint (like MD5 or SHA) of every processed document and store it in a database.
 For every new document, we can compare its checksum to all the previously calculated checksums to see the document has been seen before.
 Checksum storage: 15 billion distinct web pages * 8 bytes => 120 GB, which can fit into a modern-day server’s memory.

 Link Extractor - extracts links from HTML pages.
 It can have the extensibility where we can add image or video Downloader module (different media types) and Web Monitor module.

 URL Filter - filter out pages with noise or ads only or few content, even spam pages.
+The customers can also provide some rules, disallow list.
+Also we can add a cache layer for websites with Robots exclusion.

-URL Seen - checks if a URL is already stored.
+URL Seen/URL De-dup - checks if a URL is already stored.
 The URL Storage keeps tracks of URLs already visited.
 Hash tables in-memory cache and URL disk storage are usually used.
+We could also maintain the checksums.
 If this URL has not been seen/visited before, pass it to URL Frontier.
-We keep an in-memory cache of popular URLs on each host shared by all threads.
+We keep an in-memory cache of **popular** URLs on each host shared by all threads.

 ## Algorithm